PostHog/posthog.com/contents/docs/cdp/destinations/zendesk.md

 import FeedbackQuestions from "../_snippets/feedback-questions.mdx" import PostHogMaintained from "../_snippets/posthog-maintained.mdx"

-Send person data from PostHog into Zendesk.
 You can also send person properties to User fields in Zendesk.

 <Requirements />